 Magazines eligible for the award have been published at least twice a year, and received a Gold or Grand Gold award in one of these Circle of Excellence categories:

-- Alumni/General Interest Magazines (Four-year Colleges and Universities)
+- Alumni/General Interest Magazines (Four-Year Colleges and Universities, Printed Twice a Year)

 - Alumni/General Interest Magazines (Independent and International Schools)

 The beginnings of the Robert Sibley Magazine of the Year award trace back to 1918 and the founding of Alumni Magazines Associated—a group of editors from 40 colleges and universities who came together to cooperatively solicit advertisers to fund their then fledgling publications.
 In 1927, this group became part of the American Alumni Council—a predecessor to CASE—and its purpose expanded to sharing best practices and rewarding innovative ideas among alumni magazines.